 - exempted specific controlled drugs that require refrigeration from the requirement to be stored in a safe in a pharmacy.

 These changes do not affect the current requirements for bringing medicines into New Zealand on your person.
 More information on bringing medicines into New Zealand can be found in the section: Bringing medicines into New Zealand.

 Individual patients are not permitted to import CBD or any other cannabis-based product.
 This restriction is not affected by the changes to CBD products.
 Pharmacies, prescribers and wholesalers are able to import these products, and are not required to have an import licence.

 There is a limited range of CBD products available

 While the intent is to make it easier for access to CBD products, there is currently a limited range of CBD products available.
-None of the products currently available are pharmaceutical grade and do not have consent for distribution in New Zealand.
+None of the products currently available have consent for distribution in New Zealand.
 Strict export restrictions on products sourced from other countries will continue to impact the supply of CBD products in New Zealand.